digitaltwinconsortium/dtc-glossary/glossary.md

 Before computers, we only modeled physical things using clay, wood, or plastic models.
 Nowadays, we use digital models.

-By "digital model" we do **not** mean "data model", although most digital models will have a "data model" or "schema" that describes the structure and meaning of the "instance data" in the digital model.
+By "digital model" we do **not** mean "[data model](#data-model) although most digital models will have a "data model" or "schema" or "ontology" that describes the structure and meaning of the "instance data" in the digital model.

 ***Narrower terms***

-- We divide digital models into two broad categories: [static models](#static-model) and [(dynamic) simulation models](#simulation-model)
+- We divide digital models into two broad categories: [persistent models](#persistent-model) and [simulation models](#simulation-model).

 ***Related terms***